JavaJokers/2023/README.md

             <img src="https://user-images.githubusercontent.com/64339630/142298108-c8016318-a395-4e97-905b-0ed22e7263e8.png">
     </td>
     <td>
         <br>This is our third year competing in the first tech competition.
-We took twelfth at state last year, and we are hoping to place in the top three this year.
-We are at team of four dedicated members, and the rest.
+We took twelfth at state last year + won the Judges Award, and this year we are hoping to play in eliminations + win one of the 7 primary awards.

         "Graciousquirrelly Professional" - Statement Given by Servo Squirrel Alex Krostag
   </tr>